OIT will implement a new storage limit of 15GB for all Rebelmail accounts (@unlv.nevada.edu) on August 16.

 However, once your account has exceeded its storage limit, access to Gmail and Drive will be affected in the following ways:

-- You will not be able to create new files in Google Docs, Sheets, Slides, Drawings, Forms, and Jamboard
+• You will not be able to create new files in Google Drive Docs, Sheets, Slides, Drawings, Forms, and Jamboard

-- You and your collaborators will not be able to edit or copy existing files.
-If your collaborators try to edit a file you won, they will see this error message: "The file is view-only.
+• You and your collaborators will not be able to edit or copy existing files.
+If your collaborators try to edit a file you own, they will see this error message: "The file is view-only.
 No edits can be made to this file.
 Contact file owner for details."

 Requesting Additional Storage